mkol5222/cp-aws-lab/README.md

 ## Instructions

-Open project in Codespace or localy in DevContainer and continue.
+Open project in [Codespace](https://github.com/codespaces/new?repo=mkol5222/cp-aws-lab) or localy in DevContainer and continue.
 This environment already has all required tools like `terraform`, AWS CLI installed.

+Consider forking this repo [`mkol5222/cp-aws-lab`](https://github.com/mkol5222/cp-aws-lab) before continuing and open Codespace of your forked repository.

 Bring AWS credentials into environment variables:
 ```shell